The Front Page (TV series)

-The Front Page is a CBS Television series, broadcast beginning September 29, 1949, and starring John Daly and Mark Roberts, with Richard Boone, Curt Conway and Janet Shaw.
+The Front Page is an American newspaper drama television series, broadcast on CBS beginning September 29, 1949, and ending on January 26, 1950.
+The stars were John Daly and Mark Roberts, with Richard Boone, Curt Conway and Janet Shaw.
 The live 30-minute show, based on the 1928 play The Front Page by Charles MacArthur and Ben Hecht, aired Thursdays at 8pm ET.

 Premise

 The series revolved around editor Walter Burns and his star reporter Hildy Johnson.

 In the series premiere an assassination attempt has been made on the city's corrupt mayor.
 Hildy is on his honeymoon, so Burns compels him to come back and cover the story by kidnapping Hildy's mother-in-law.
 After a follow-up assassination plot is discovered and foiled, Burns keeps Hildy in town by getting the mayor to arrest Hildy.